-People fortunate enough to have families usually want their estate to pass to their family members, and they use their will to give effect to that wish.
+People with families usually want their estate to pass to their family members, and they use their will to give effect to that wish.
 What’s more, if they don’t make a will, then the estate will pass to specified family members anyway under the rules of intestacy.
 For more information, please see our page Avoiding intestacy.

-But you may well want to make bequests to people outside the family.
+But what if you don't have a family, or if you want to make bequests to people outside the family?
 Common examples are:

 People who are not family members will not benefit from your estate unless they are specifically named as beneficiaries in your will.